The Fan (1949 film): Production

 Walter Reisch who worked on the script later recalled it as a "a non-Zanuck picture.
 Nothing could be further removed from his way of thinking than Oscar Wilde, or Lady Windemere, or Mrs. Erlynne.
 It was just too Victorian, too elegant, and too slow.
 Everyone spoke like everyone else, very stilted and mechanical dialogue—brilliant, the most wonderful dialogue on earth, but totally inhuman.
 Zanuck just didn't care for it, so Otto was left alone and it was dragged out...
 Nobody was hurt by the picture, and nobody was elated either."

+Reception

+Box office

+Variety listed the film as a box office disappointment.